bab-git/NNKSC/README.md

 - The NNKSC_main.m contain a test run of the NNKSC algorithm on 3 databases.
 - In order to use NNKSC in the supervised setting, (LC-NNKSC) the parameter LC_betta should be tuned to a non-zero weight.
 - More instruction is provided in the read_me.txt file.

+## The paper
+Hosseini, Babak, et al. "Non-negative kernel sparse coding for the analysis of motion data."
+International Conference on Artificial Neural Networks (ICANN).
+Springer, Cham, 2016.